Educational Disparities Among Latino Students in the U.S.

 About the authors:

-Suheil Medina, Field Service Consultant, Mass Mutual
+Suehail Medina, Field Service Consultant, Mass Mutual

-As an experienced and trusted leader with a proven record of success, Suheil Medina has dedicated her career to crafting and enhancing the customer experience for advisors and business partners in demanding service environments.
+As an experienced and trusted leader with a proven record of success, Suehail Medina has dedicated her career to crafting and enhancing the customer experience for advisors and business partners in demanding service environments.
 Her consistent ability to empower teams and cultivate talent has fostered exceptional collaboration with business partners, ensuring the seamless delivery of high-quality service while driving increased customer satisfaction.

-Currently serving as a Field Service Consultant, Suheil has made substantial contributions in shaping the success of her team and nurturing her personal brand.
+Currently serving as a Field Service Consultant, Suehail has made substantial contributions in shaping the success of her team and nurturing her personal brand.
 Her journey has honed critical skills, including effective communication, problem-solving, continuous improvement, and a profound understanding of intricate business processes.

-Adriana Rodriguiez, Executive Director, SCOW
+Adriana Rodriguez, Executive Director, SCOW

-As Executive Director of SCOW, Adriana Rodriguiez leads and oversees the organization’s day-to-day operations, finances, programs and services, staff, and volunteers.
+As Executive Director of SCOW, Adriana Rodriguez leads and oversees the organization’s day-to-day operations, finances, programs and services, staff, and volunteers.
 She ensures effective communication with SCOW’s delegation and stakeholders to provide updates on the Hispanic/Latino population; all while advocating and being an ambassador for its constituents.
 Alongside SCOW’s Board of Directors and team, Adriana responds to the needs of the Latino community all while enabling Latinos to maintain and share their rich cultures with the greater community.

 Diana Ramos, Executive Assistant, VOYA Financial